cssinjs/jss/docs/performance.md

 ### Bootstrap bench experiment

 As an experiment, I have converted bootstraps css to jss.
-In `bench/bootstrap` folder you will find[jss](http://jsstyles.github.io/jss/bench/bootstrap/jss.html) and [css](http://jsstyles.github.io/jss/bench/bootstrap/css.html) files.
+In `bench/bootstrap` folder you will find [jss](http://jsstyles.github.io/jss/bench/bootstrap/jss.html) and [css](http://jsstyles.github.io/jss/bench/bootstrap/css.html) files.
 You need to try more than once to have some average result.

 On my machine overhead is about 10-15ms.
 However the difference in real application will be much lower because of the advantages named before.